fertranchida/AWS-IAM-access-key-rotation-secretmanager/README.md

 The sectet value (In Secret Manager), must be composed with 3 Secret Keys:

-UserName - AccessKeyId - SecretAccessKey
+>**UserName - AccessKeyId - SecretAccessKey**

 For the UserName secret Value you Must coincide with the IAM user you want to rotate access keys.

-Secret (In secret Manager) must be created first in order to start using this Lambda.
+As I said before, secret (In secret Manager) must be created first in order to start using this Lambda.

-You can schedule Lambda as you wish, (I prefer as a great practice, to do it daily) in most companies rotation must be acommplished every 90 days.
+You can schedule Lambda as you wish, (I prefer as a nice best practice, to do it daily) in most companies rotation must be acommplished every 90 days.

 -------------

-Code explanation:
+**Code explanation:**

 This is suitable for all the Access Key scenarios (This is because some admins can manually touch access keys from the console, this will manage every scenario, trying to eliminate every manual error)